Charlotte1904/Bayesian-Time-Series/README.md

 For Bayesians, probabilities are fundamentally related to their knowledge about an event.
 This means, for example, that in a Bayesian view, we can meaningfully talk about the probability that the true conversion rate lies in a given range, and that probability codifies our knowledge of the value based on prior information and/or available data.

+Instead of saying “we could not reject the null hypothesis that the conversion rate of A is equal to that of B with a p-value of 0.102,” we can state “there is a 89.1% chance that the conversion rate of A is better than B.”

+We can attach business outcomes to each option with a degree of certainty.
+For example: there is  a 10% chance of losing money (200 thousand) with the new change, and a 89.1% chance of increasing the revenue (660 thousand).

 # Frequentist vs Bayesian

 ![bayesvsfreq](image/bayesvsfreq.png)

 ![bayesvsfreq](image/freqvsbayes.png)

-### False Positive Rate

-- Testing at alpha = 0.05 means your statistical test yielding a result as extreme or more extreme by random chance (assuming a given null hypothesis is true) occurs with probability 0.05.

-- If you run 26 statistical tests, then an upper bound on the expected number of false positives is 26*0.05 = 1.3.

- This means in our above scenario, our data scientist can expect to have at least one false positive result, and unfortunately, the false positive result is the one she reported to her boss.

-### Interpretability

-Instead of saying “we could not reject the null hypothesis that the conversion rate of A is equal to that of B with a p-value of 0.102,” we can state “there is a 89.1% chance that the conversion rate of A is better than B.”

-We can attach business outcomes to each option with a degree of certainty.
-For example: there is  a 10% chance of losing money (200 thousand) with the new change, and a 89.1% chance of increasing the revenue (660 thousand).